corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 Before platform version 4, the contract and flow logic ensured that the `TransactionState` objects contained the correct class name of the expected contract class.
-If these checks are omitted, it's possible for a malicious counterparty to construct a transaction containing.
-For example, a cash state governed by a commercial paper contract.
+If these checks are omitted, it's possible for a malicious counterparty to construct a transaction, for example, a cash state governed by a commercial paper contract.
 The contract would see that there were no commercial paper states in a transaction and do nothing (in other words, it will accept the transaction).

-In Corda 4, if the CorDapp has a target platform version of 4 or higher, the platform takes over this responsibility.
+In Corda 4, if the CorDapp has a target platform version of 4 or higher, the platform is responsible for checking the `TransactionState` objects contain the correct class name of the expected contract class.
  A state is expected
 to be governed by a contract that is either: